Garuda Garvabhangam

 Garuda Garvabhangam is a 1936 Tamil-language film starring M. D. Parthasarathy, M. S. Mohanambal, Serukulathur Sama, Vidwan Srinivasan, T. S. Mani, Vimala and M. D. Subramania Mudaliar.
 It was directed by R. Padmanaban.
+This film was remade in Telugu in 1943, by Ghantasala Balaramaiah with P. Bhanumathi, Vedantham Raghavaiah, Vemuri Gaggaiah and Ramakrishna Sastri.

 Production

 The plot of the film is based on a Hindu mythological episode on the life of the Hindu God Krishna.
 A number of movies had been made on the episode, the first being a silent film by A. Narayanan in 1929.
 But the 1936 version in Tamil appears to be the first talkie made on the subject.
-The film was remade in Telugu by Ghantasala Balaramayya in the year 1943.
+The film was remade in Telugu by Ghantasala Balaramayya in 1943.
 The film was shot entirely in Pioneer Studios in Calcutta.